ofchurches/HARC_Development/brief_3/technical.md

 The focus of this group will be *data visualisation*.
 This is largely because its what many of us want (but not necessarily what we need).
 The intended outcomes are:

-1. Additional skills in R in general and data visualisation in particular will be gained.
+1. Developing ability with R in general.
+2. Developing ability with data visualisation.
-2. Networking between data professionals in health in South Australia will be improved.
+2. Networking between South Australian health data professionals.
-3. Skills and successes with data will be highlighted.
+3. Skills and successes with health data will be highlighted.

 # In this space already